 The congregation continued to grow, and plans were made for a larger church.
-In 1902 and 1903, property was purchased in neighbouring Munhall.
-1 Plans for the new location was announced on May 12, 1907.
-The proclamation caused a split in the congregation, some of whom voiced opposition of the church’s move to another city.
+In 1902 and 1903, the property was purchased in neighboring Munhall.
+1 Plans for the new location were announced on May 12, 1907.
+The proclamation caused a split in the congregation, some of whom voiced opposition to the church’s move to another city.

 St. Michael’s church in Homestead was dismantled in 1909 and reassembled in Munhall, which served the congregation until 1925.
 1 It was razed for a far more massive all-brick structure that was dedicated on December 11, 1927.
 Renovations in 1949 included the enlargement of the sanctuary and the installation of new altars.
 New stained glass windows were placed in 1950, and the baptistry was renovated in 1953.
 The statue of St. Joseph was added to the church tower in 1966.